 - Primary care medical services to include chronic disease management

 - Primary care nursing

 Patient online access

-Our registered patients can Click here to book an appointment online, request repeat prescriptions or view their summary.
-(Patients will need to request a username and password in person at the surgery before they will be able to use this functionality.)
+Our registered patients can click here to book an appointment, request repeat prescriptions, or view their summary.
+To use this service, patients will need to request a username and password in person at the surgery.